olive mix Olives

 Curing Olives

-Lye Cured commercial canned olives are processed similar to the Home Cure.
+commercial canned olives are processed similar to the Home Cure.
 All the olives are picked green or nearly so, even those that will end up as black olives (to produce a firmer black olive).
 First they are soaked in a lye solution long enough to penetrate to the pits.
 For black olives air is bubbled through this solution causing the olives to darken.
 The final brine for black olives includes ferrous gluconate to intensify the black color.
-After canning both black and green are pasturized with steam.
-Canning and pasturization allows a much less salty product than the home cured, or most other cures for that matter.
+After canning, both black and green are pasteurized with steam.
+Canning and pasteurization allows a much less salty product than the home cured, or most other cures for that matter.

-Fermented Lye Cure is generally used in Spain.
+is generally used in Spain.
 Green olives are soaked in lye similar to the Home Cure but the brine soak stage lasts for about three months during which the olives ferment somewhat, giving them that unique Spanish flavor.
-They are then bottled and pastureized with steam.
+They are then bottled and pasteureized with steam.

-Dry Salt Cure results in soft chewy olives with a wrinkled appearance.
+results in soft chewy olives with a wrinkled appearance.
 The olives are first lightly crushed so the salt will penetrate, then layered in salt for about four weeks.
 When done they are rinsed with cold water and dried.
-Finally they are coated with olive oil after which they may be pasturized.
+Finally they are coated with olive oil after which they may be pasteurized.
 This cure is used for Dry Greek, Italian Gaeta and other Mediterranean olives.

 Health Considerations